threedworld-mit/tdw/Documentation/lessons/non_physics/ui.md

 ## Limitations

 TDW's UI API is deliberately limited.
-Unity has a powerful UI API, but it is notoriously difficult to use.
+Unity has a powerful UI API, but it was designed assuming that the developer would have access to Unity Editor.
+Without visual aids, it is extremely difficult to use, or even to explain.
 TDW's implementation of the Unity UI API has only as subset of the full functionality; it is not designed for a good-looking video game-like interface, and more for displaying rudimentary metrics or messages.
 There is also no user input such as button presses, although this may be implemented in the future.

 ## Canvases, avatars, and VR rigs